graphiti-api/graphiti-api.github.io/guides/vandal.md

 {% include h.html tag="h2" text="2 Usage" a="usage" %}

-First, make sure your schema is properly generated.
-The schema is generated whenever you run `rspec`.
-Remember that if you make changes, you'll need to regenerate the schema before Vandal will see them.
+First, make sure your schema is being correctly generated.
+You should see Vandal make a request something like `/vandal/schema.json` - make sure that looks correct.
+If it doesn't, you may need to bounce your server.

 After selecting an endpoint, use the left rail to configure your request.
 Click a relationship once to include it in the response.